testproject-io/jenkins-plugin/README.md

 * Install the plugin.
 * Go to project Configure > TestProject.
 * Set your TestProject API Key (which can be obtained [here](https://app.testproject.io/#/developers/api)).

+> This plugin supports both FreeStyle and Pipeline jobs.

 # Build Steps